tscrip/Ticketize/README.md

 This project is broken into 3 sections: **Frontend**, **Backend-API**, and **Backend-SSR**.

 ### Frontend ###
 Frontend is the GUI(Graphical User Interface) that the user will see when they visit the site.
 All of the projects in the **Frontend** folder contain all of the required HTML(Markup), CSS(Style), and Javascript(Client Side Scripting) that is required for the site to function.
 I have choosen to build GUIs with what I think are the 11 **MOST** popular client side frameworks.
-These frameworks include:
+Below are these frameworks presented alphabetically:
 ```
 AngularJS: 1.6.4
 Angular: 4.1.3